joynalbokhsho/joynalbokhsho.github.io/README.md

 const CONFIG = {
   github: {
-    username: 'arifszn', // Your GitHub org/user name.
+    username: 'joynalbokhsho', // Your GitHub org/user name.
 (This is the only required config) },
   /**
    * If you are deploying to https://<USERNAME>.github.io/, for example your repository is at https://github.com/arifszn/arifszn.github.io, set base to '/'.
    * If you are deploying to https://<USERNAME>.github.io/<REPO_NAME>/,
    * for example your repository is at https://github.com/arifszn/portfolio, then set base to '/portfolio/'.
    */
-  base: '/gitprofile/',
+  base: '/',
   projects: {
     github: {
       display: true, // Display GitHub projects?
       header: 'Github Projects',
       mode: 'automatic', // Mode can be: 'automatic' or 'manual'
       automatic: {
-        sortBy: 'stars', // Sort projects by 'stars' or 'updated'
+        sortBy: 'updated', // Sort projects by 'stars' or 'updated'
-        limit: 8, // How many projects to display.
+        limit: 69, // How many projects to display.
         exclude: {
           forks: false, // Forked projects will not be displayed if set to true.
           projects: [], // These projects will not be displayed. example: ['arifszn/my-project1', 'arifszn/my-project2']